dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 of a .NET runtime, and the format is designed to be compact and specifiable as a (likely machine-generated) compile-time constant in a suitable source language.

-The data descriptor forms one part of an overall physical data contract descriptor in a targret .NET runtime and as such this format does not specify a "magic number", or "well known symbol", or another means of identifying the blob within a target process.
+The data descriptor forms one part of an overall physical data contract descriptor in a target .NET runtime and as such this format does not specify a "magic number", or "well known symbol", or another means of identifying the blob within a target process.
 Additionally the version of the binary blob data descriptor is expected to be stored within the larger enclosing data contract